CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 showimage = false
 +++

 Are you interested in contributing but don't know where to start?
-Head over documentation or start by following these step-by-step instructions and build `CODE` from scratch.
+Head over to the documentation or start by following these step-by-step instructions and build `CODE` from scratch.

 <!--more-->
 # Build CODE